Chandraniibm/DiamondKata/README.md

     A

 //For Test Case Execution
-In Visual studio we can click the test option from the upper menu and click on the option Run all Tests or on the DiamondTest c# Project File.
+In Visual studio we can click the test option from the upper menu and click on the option Run all Tests or on the DiamondKata c# Project File.